truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 Next, enter the **Nextcloud Configuration** settings.
 {{< expand "Entering Nextcloud Configuration Settings" "v" >}}
-For a basic installation you can accept default values, but enter the following values:
+For a basic installation, you can accept default values, but enter the following values:
 Enter the name of the administration user in **Admin User** and **Admin Password**.
 If using an existing Nextcloud account, enter the administration credentials for that account or enter new to create new Nextcloud user account credentials.